-Many years ago a talented software designer added an editing feature he called “Divide and Conquer” into a popular newspaper layout program.
+Many years ago a talented software designer added an editing feature he called “Divide and Conquer” to a popular newspaper layout program.
 This feature was well-designed, but nobody used it.
 Here’s why:

 - The name “divide and conquer” had no meaning in relation to newspaper layout.